Sequential Learning

 Homework

-The homework is due by Friday, March 17, 2023.
-It is to be uploaded using the form here as a single pdf file of maximum size 40Mb.
+The homework is due by Friday, March 15, 2024.
+It is to be uploaded using the form here as a single pdf file, together with a single code file (py or ipynb).
 If the upload does not succeed (for some reason), send it by email to and but only after you have tried the upload.

 It can be done alone or in groups of two students.
 The code can be done in any langage (python, R, matlab,...).
 The code file (e.g., notebook python, R) does not need to be delivered but the results and the figures must be included into the pdf report.
 The report can be written in English or in French.